 - Swap in canned tomatoes with added chili peppers instead of adding fresh jalapeno peppers.

 - Not into black beans?
-No problem – leave them out and increase the amount of corn and tomatoes or use another type of bean instead.
+No problem – leave them out and increase the amount of corn and tomatoes or use another type of bean like pinto beans instead.

 - Don’t like cilantro?
 You could add some chopped fresh parsley instead or just eliminate it altogether.

 - Can the recipe be doubled or tripled? – Absolutely!
-This is great for a party or large gathering.
+This soup is perfect for a party or large family gathering.
 You can change the number of servings in the recipe card below so you get the right measurements without having to calculate it yourself!

-- Can you freeze this soup? – Of course and it is great to do that for an easy meal later on.
+- Can you freeze Chicken Tortilla Soup? – You can certainly freeze chicken tortilla soup.
+Making a big pot of this makes an easy meal later on.
 It will last for about 3 months in the freezer.
 See below for storage tips.

 - How do you make a vegetarian version?
 Great idea!
-Just eliminate the chicken and double the beans and use chicken broth or substitute tofu for the chicken and use chicken broth.
+Just eliminate the chicken, double the beans, and use chicken broth, or substitute tofu for the chicken and use vegetable broth.

 - Can you use turkey or beef in place of chicken?
 Sure!
 This would be a great way to use up leftover turkey or ground beef.

 - Is this soup gluten-free?
-There is nothing in the soup recipe that contains gluten.
-If you add tortilla strips or chips, just make sure they are gluten-free.
+Yes, this chicken tortilla soup recipe is gluten-free.
+If you add tortilla strips or chips, just make sure they are made from cornmeal and that they are gluten-free.

 - Other questions?
 Let me know in the comments and I’ll be sure to address them!

-This recipe makes enough for four servings so if there are just two of you, store the extra in a freezer-safe container.
-It will keep for about 3 months in the freezer.
+This soup will keep for about 3 months in the freezer.
 When you are ready to use it, thaw it in the refrigerator and reheat it on the stove or in the microwave.
 You have an easy meal for a busy night down the road!

 I love topping chicken tortilla soup with some chopped avocado and a teaspoon or two of shredded cheese.
 Then a quick squeeze of half a lime over the top gives this a nice flavor burst.
 Serve it with a slice of cornbread and chopped salad on the side or cheese quesadilla.